THE MACHINE

 Six ring-shaped poloidal field coils are situated outside of the toroidal field magnet structure to shape the plasma and contribute to its stability by "pinching" it away from the walls.
 The largest coil has a diameter of 24 metres; the heaviest is 400 tonnes.
 The poloidal field coils are designed to produce a total magnetic energy of 4 gigajoules and a maximum magnetic field of 6 tesla.

-The four largest poloidal field coils will be produced from niobium-titanium superconductor in an on-site facility.
-Work began in 2016 (see more on on-site fabrication here).
+The four largest poloidal field coils were produced from niobium-titanium superconductor in an on-site winding facility between 2016 and 2024 (see more on on-site fabrication here).

 The central solenoid is the "backbone" of ITER's magnet system, allowing a powerful current to be induced in the ITER plasma and maintained during long plasma pulses.
 Thirteen metres tall (18 metres, with structure), four metres wide and one thousand tonnes, the central solenoid is made of six independent coil packs wound from niobium-tin superconducting cable.